Last Updated on January 16, 2023 by Pinpoint 250

 Many will tell you two tablespoons of ground coffee to six ounces of water is the ideal brewing ratio.

 It is said that Beethoven used precisely 60 whole beans per cup of coffee.

-You can get started with either of these approaches if that's more convenient for you.
+You can start with either of these approaches if that’s more convenient for you.
 However, I (and most professionals) use a slightly different method of measuring coffee because consistency is essential to replicate the desired results.
 The approaches described above need to be more consistent.

 The two-tablespoon method calls for ground coffee, but if you’re using fresh, whole beans, you must first grind the beans to get an accurate reading.